CHTC/chtc-website-source/docker-build.md

 ### Create the file

-Create a blank text file.
-Because of the way Docker builds images, you should create a separate folder for each new image you create with the appropriate Dockerfile inside.
+Create a blank text file named `Dockerfile`.
+If you are planning on making multiple images, you should create a separate folder for each new image with the appropriate Dockerfile inside.
-You can call the file whatever you want, but the convention is to use the name `Dockerfile`, with no file extension.

 ### Choose a "base" image with `FROM`